Developer Guide#

 pass

 There are already default methods for generating common diagnostics, such as time series plots and scatter plots.
-See the utils.diagnostics documentation for more information.
+See the diagnostics documentation for more information.

 pipeline: